 - The longest sandwich in history measured 735m.

-- The most layers in a sandwich is 60 and was achieved by DiLusso Deli Company in New York City in October 2016.
+- The most layers in a sandwich are 60 and was achieved by DiLusso Deli Company in New York City in October 2016.

-- Hawaii used to be called ‘The Sandwich Islands’, name by Captain James Cook in honour of John Montagu, the 4th Earl of Sandwich.
+- Hawaii used to be called ‘The Sandwich Islands’, named by Captain James Cook in honour of John Montagu, the 4th Earl of Sandwich.

 - The verb ‘to sandwich’ is 200 years old and was first used in 1815 to mean ‘to have a light meal’.